spring-jdbc-crud/simplejdbcmapper/README.md

 The 2.0.0 release has removed the dependency on database table column meta-data for mapping totally.

 Difference from 1.x:
-1. BLOB/CLOB and other database specific column types, you may need to provide the sql type information using @Column(sqlType = "somesqltype").
+1. 2.x uses Spring's default java type to sql type information for mapping.
+Even though this covers most cases, for things like BLOB/CLOB and database specific column types the sql type information may need to be provided using the @Column(sqlType = "somesqltype").
 2. Since 2.x does not use the database table column meta data, it cannot provide  detailed messages on what went wrong with a mapping.
 Mapping issues will surface through sql errors thrown, which is similar to what happens when using JdbcTemplate/JdbcClient directly.

 Generally the upgrade should be straight forward since API remains the same.